The 56 Best Startup Directories to Submit To in 2026 (We Tried 32)

 Carefully.
 Reddit is where buyers describe the exact problem you solve, but every subreddit has its own self-promotion rules and most links are nofollow.
 Read the rules first: here is how to share your SaaS on Reddit without getting banned.

-Where do I find more than 12 directories?
+Where do I find even more directories?

 Listed everywhere but still quiet?